Pokémon the Series: Black & White

 Pokémon: Black & White is the fourteenth season of the Pokémon anime series and the first and titular season of Pokémon the Series: Black & White, known in Japan as Pocket Monsters: Best Wishes! (ポケットモンスター ベストウイッシュ, Poketto Monsutā Besuto Uisshu!).
 It originally aired in Japan from September 23, 2010, to September 15, 2011, on TV Tokyo channel 7, and in the United States from February 12, 2011, to January 7, 2012, on Cartoon Network.

-This season follows the adventures of Ash Ketchum who is joined by Iris and Cilan in the Unova region.
+The season follows Ash Ketchum as he travels across the Unova region to challenge its Pokémon League while joined by Iris, an aspiring Dragon Master, and Cilan, one of the Striaton City Gym Leaders and a Pokémon Connoisseur.

 Toys "R" Us promotion

-The return of Who's that Pokémon?, an eyecatch that was used during the first six seasons.

-To promote the series and the episode where Ash obtains an egg, Pokémon Black and White players were able to obtain an egg containing either an Axew, a Pansage or a Pidove exclusively at US Toys "R" Us stores between April 27, 2011, and May 31, 2011.
+To promote the series and the episode where Ash obtains an egg, Pokémon Black and White players were able to obtain an egg containing either an Axew, a Pansage or a Pidove toy, exclusively at US Toys "R" Us stores between April 27, 2011, and May 31, 2011.
 Each one contained their moves like anime counterparts (Ash's Pidove, Cilan's Pansage and Iris' Axew).
 Players were only able to get one egg and which of the Pokémon the egg hatched into was random.